orbs-network/liquidity-hub-sdk/README.md

 ### Performing a Swap

+1. If the input token is a native token, wrap the token first.

-1. Approve allowance for the input token.
-Use the permit2 contract at 0x000000000022D473030F116dDEE9F6B43aC78BA3. (permit2 contract address)
+2. Approve allowance for the input token.
+Use the `permit2` contract at `0x000000000022D473030F116dDEE9F6B43aC78BA3`.
+(Permit2 contract address)

-2. Sign the permit data using the EIP-712 sign function.
+3. Sign the permit data using the EIP-712 sign function.

-3. Call the swap function with the quote and signature.
+4. Call the swap function with the quote and signature.

 ```typescript
 const txHash = await liquidityHubSDK.swap(